Risk Aware Safe Control with Multi-Modal Sensing for Dynamic Obstacle Avoidance: Risk-Aware Safety-Critical Control Formulation

-The VaR is the inverse of the Cumulative distribution function (CDF).
-Clearly, $\gamma \in \mathbb{R}$ implies that it is a value in loss and does not provide much information about the distribution tail and still could make the optimization intractable.
-Alternatively, one could use CVaR, which is defined by Definition 4.
+The VaR corresponds to the inverse of the cumulative distribution function (CDF) at probability level $\epsilon$.
+Clearly, $\gamma \in \mathbb{R}$ represents a threshold value of the loss and does not provide much information about the distribution tail, which may still lead to intractable optimization.
+To better quantify tail risk while preserving convexity in optimization, the Conditional Value at Risk (CVaR) is adopted and defined in Definition~\ref{CVaR_definition}.